Best Golf Courses in Northern Ireland

 Royal County Down is one of the greatest golf experiences on the planet.
 It has the design pedigree (Old Tom Morris and Harry Colt, chief among them), it has the stunning location set alongside Dundrum Bay and at the foot of the mighty Mourne Mountains, and it has an aura that no other course can match.
 A course this good, with so many blind shots and bearded bunkers, will always bewilder, enthrall and inspire golfers.

-As preparations for The 148th Open continue at Royal Portrush, the allure of this Harry Colt classic grows by the day.
-The rhythm of the holes works beautifully, as the opening holes take you steadily out towards the ocean and the par four 5th.
+As preparations for the 2019 Open Championship continue at Royal Portrush, the allure of this Harry Colt classic grows by the day.
+The rhythm of the holes works beautifully, as the opening holes take you steadily out towards the ocean and the par-four 5th.
 Named White Rocks, this is a dogleg masterpiece where everything, including the views, is on show from the raised tee and you are challenged to bite off as much as you can chew.

 The course begins alongside Castle Hume Lough, before slipping into the forest for a few holes.
 It is an important introduction to the size and shapes of green complexes.
 Generous, rolling fairways have more elevation changes than you’d expect while woods and the many natural wetland areas separate holes and give the course space.
 The resort is extremely close to the links of Donegal and County Sligo, in Ireland’s North West.

-Ardglass, just 20 miles east of Royal County Down, offers a startling contrast to its world-famous neighbour.
-There is still sea and stunning scenery, but Ardglass throws in cliff-top holes, links holes and more gentle seaside holes.
+Ardglass, just 20 miles east of Royal County Down, offers a startling contrast to its world-famous neighbor.
+There is still sea and stunning scenery, but Ardglass throws in cliff-top holes, links holes, and more gentle seaside holes.
 It’s a heady mix and Ardglass is famous for its starting salvo of five holes, rippling across the cliff-tops and over chasms.
-The 1st is magnificent, its tee set right on the water’s edge, its green up high in a rocky turret.
+The 1st is magnificent, its tee set right on the water’s edge, it's green up high in a rocky turret.

 When you reach the links holes by Coney Island, all your wits will be stretched.
-Two par-threes on either side of an elegant par-five sets temperatures soaring and it rarely lets up.
+Two par threes on either side of an elegant par five-set temperatures soaring and it rarely lets up.
 To finish, the 18th leads you back down to a clubhouse built on the ruins of a 13th-century castle.

 This is a terrific, tumbling links designed by Harry Colt.
 The fairways twist and turn, flowing over humps and hollows which have been cleverly used to protect and hide putting surfaces.
+And even when everything is on show, you just never know what might be waiting.
 Wild rose bushes embrace many greens, ensuring a thorny, unwelcome adventure for the over-ambitious.